Skip to main content

 • to upload these files to the tedge file transfer repository on demand,

-• to download the files pushed from the tedge file transfer repository,
+• to download files pushed from the tedge file transfer repository,

 • to notify the device software when the configuration is updated.